About Cindy Crowninshield, RDN, LDN, HHC

 I have learned how healthy foods are incompatible with me.
 Foods like spinach, butternut squash, and salmon.
 There’s a list of approximately 100 foods I cannot eat.
 If I eat even one of these foods, I’ll experience a symptom or combination of symptoms that can last momentarily or hours or days.
 To avoid symptoms and maintain my health, I have a limited safe foods list that works for me.
 I created this list from a combination of different sources – lab results from different tests (food allergy, food chemical sensitivity and intolerance, and a genetic test) then integrated with concepts from Paleo, FODMAPs, GAPS, low histamine, low oxalate, and alkaline/acidic diet plans.
 I have learned to integrate my way of eating with my family, who actually has their own set of food allergies and sensitivities.
 We keep our menus simple and real to accommodate everyone’s needs.
 We have learned how to eat at home and out at restaurants.

 In parallel to my nutrition journey, I also have a unique business background as a conference program developer and project manager for global business and scientific conferences.
 I have been involved in this work for 25 years.
 My conference and nutrition lives integrate well.
 I can stay on top of the latest trends in life sciences, epi(genetics), microbiome, and personalized medicine and transfer that knowledge as a clinician to help my patients.
-For example, I use genetic testing products from Interleukin and Pathway Genomics to help patients with weight management goals.
+For example, I use genetic testing products from Genetic Direction, Interleukin, and Pathway Genomics to help patients with weight management goals.

 Education, Certification, and Training